Information for Patients and Parents/Carers

-CRANE collects information on these children at birth or at diagnosis, and into childhood – including information about the surgical treatments your child has had, and how your child is getting on in terms of their speech, hearing, growth, dental health and overall health.
+CRANE collects information on these children at birth or at diagnosis, and into childhood.
+This includes information about the surgical treatments children have had, and how they are getting on in terms of their speech, hearing, growth, dental health and overall health.
 You can read a bit more about this in the sections below.

-Our information leaflets will tell you why we collect this data and how the information is handled:
+This leaflet explains how and why we collect this data, and how the information is handled: